Instagram can be a great marketing tool for you.

 Is your social media following wanting to hire you to design a home?

 It may be that they follow you for a year or years…. and a real interior design client isn’t going to buy items from links or request a paint color.
-They will go to the website and request a phone call. they may likely be on your email list before they schedule a discovery call,
+They will go to the website and request a phone call. they may be on your email list before they schedule a discovery call,- either way they are hiring you because they like you.
+Chances are they are not hiring your business because our industry is very personal.

 This is how they will see you interact: give, give, give, ask